Letters from Lodi

 By Elaine Brown

 December 20, 2019 — Soon after first moving to the North Coast, when I started working in wine, I was able to spend time in Lodi learning about the region.
-My first visit, local legend Randy Caparoso generously hosted me and drove me around for more than a week of 14-16 hour days.
-I returned again later that same year for 5 days in harvest.
-And have been able to continue to visit the region in the years since in pop-ins of a day or few days at a time.
+On my first visit, local legend Randy Caparoso generously hosted me and drove me around for more than a week of 14-16 hour days.
+I returned again later that same year for 5 days in the harvest.
+And have been able to continue to visit the region in the years since in pop-ins of a day or a few days at a time.

-Studying Lodi has offered me the opportunity to better think through California history, its history of innovation, and the intricacies of the wine business in general.
+Studying Lodi has offered me the opportunity to better think through California's history, its history of innovation, and the intricacies of the wine business in general.
 As a region it has been integral to the success and evolution of California wine, but as a region of growers it has at the same time garnered less attention than other regions, some of which also rely on its fruit.
 Reasons for this are varied, but regardless, I spent this year spending time with a range of people in Lodi listening to the history of their work, their families, and their knowledge of the region as a way to trace the lines of what is part of a behind-the-scenes legacy of California wine.

 The Press — Lodi leads California wine regions in sustainability

 November 5, 2019 — In the family portrait of California wine regions, Lodi is the big guy off to the side in the row at the back.
 He is sunburned and sweating, his hair tousled by maritime breezes off the Pacific Ocean just to the west.
 He is older than he looks, and more complex than his quiet manner suggests.

 Other members of the family have taken advantage of his good nature for decades, only occasionally giving him credit for his character.